Retzilience/aSyphon/README.md

 - **No audio**
   - Confirm the intended input row is toggled on and you clicked **Apply**.
-  - Confirm at least one output sink is toggled on and you clicked **Apply**.
+  - If you expect to hear it: confirm at least one output sink is toggled on and you clicked **Apply**.
-  - Confirm the hub sink exists (`asyphon`) and that your routing is hub → output(s), not only input → hub.
+  - If you expect to capture it: confirm your capture app is using `asyphon` (or its monitor).
+You do not need any outputs for capture-only.

 - **An input disappeared**
   - Some applications recreate their streams; the old node vanishes and a new one appears.